PKU-Alignment/omnisafe/benchmarks/offline/README.md

 # OmniSafe's Mujoco Velocity Benchmark on Offline Algorithms

-omniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in AntVel..(others is coming soon) from the Safety-Gymnasium task suite For each algorithm and environment supported, we provide:
+omniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe's offline algorithm implementations in SafetyAntVelocity(others is coming soon) from the Safety-Gymnasium task suite For each algorithm and environment supported, we provide:
 - Default hyperparameters used for the benchmark and scripts to reproduce the results
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
 - Graphs and raw data that can be used for research purposes, - Log details obtained during training